Millennium Square, Leeds

 Millennium Square is a city square in the Civic Quarter of Leeds, West Yorkshire, England.
 It was Leeds's flagship project to mark the year 2000, and was jointly funded by Leeds City Council and the Millennium Commission.
-Total cost of production was £12 million.
+Total cost of construction was £12 million.

 Description

 It is an L-shaped pedestrian and events area, on a South-facing slope running down from Leeds Civic Hall and bounded on the West by Calverley Street, on the other side of which is the Brotherton Wing of Leeds General Infirmary.
 It consists of three portions, a large open events area running East from Calverley Street; a smaller area to the East with seats and plants; and an area of seating, gardens and water features to the South.
 The events area is roughly rectangular and paved in York stone with granite strips dividing it into a grid, with the Civic Hall bordering about half of it.
 The other edge on the North is occupied by the newbuild Cuthbert Brodrick pub and restaurant (named after Leeds architect Cuthbert Brodrick).
 The East area with seats and plants goes up to the front of the Leeds City Museum (one of Brodrick's buildings).
 The South part by Calverley Street is called the Mandela Gardens, after Nelson Mandela.
 Beside this is the new Carriageworks Theatre, the north front of this being in white to allow use as a projection screen having a large TV screen and carrying the facilities for a stage which can be erected for events.
 Power and utilities, plus dressing rooms and toilets, are under the flat area for the stage.
 A control tower and electric substation are in a tower on the northeast of the square, by the Cuthbert Brodrick, disguised in a sculpture called "Off Kilter" by Richard Wilson which has been described as 'grenade shaped'.

 To the East of the Carriageworks Theatre are older buildings with frontages on Great George Street: the Electric Press, a former 1900 printworks in red brick with a distinctive square chimney and a Grade II listed building, is now combined with adjacent properties based on a former carriageworks (hence the name of the theatre) which is also Grade II, and nowadays also signed The Electric Press.
 These have been adapted to contain bars, restaurants, and the Film and Media school of Leeds Beckett University.
 The commercial use of these buildings and the inclusion of the Cuthbert Broderick helped to pay for the square.

 On the southeast corner of the square, on the crossroads with Cookridge Street and Great George street is another former printworks and Grade II listed building, the Leonardo Building.
 It was refurbished and a modern extension put on it on the north side in 1998, just as work was beginning on Millennium Square.
 The architect was Leeds Civic Architect, John Thorp.
 In October 2022, a fire broke out in the Leonardo Building, causing substantial damage.
 The fire service described the structure as "potentially unsafe".